If you require help on how to integrate XR Interaction toolkit in a Fusion app, please contact the VR team on the Circle Discord

 Zone can have a PhotonVoice interest group associated with them, so the

 ZoneAudioInterestChanger component can change the audio listening and recording group of the local user if they enter/exit a zone.
+It also enables and disable the audio source of an user's rig if the local user should hear them.

 The static chat bubbles are automatically locked when they have reached the max number of users in it, but it is also possible to lock them before that, by touching the lock button available in every static chat bubble.